 In recent years, competitors have introduced novel hemophilia products, or such products have been approved for additional uses, which may affect (and in certain cases has affected) sales of our recombinant and plasma-based hemophilia products, such as our factor FVIII products and anti-inhibitor coagulant complex product.
-Certain competitors are developing other hemophilia therapies, including gene-based therapies, and in 2022, the FDA approved the first gene therapy for hemophilia B. These developments could also affect sales of our recombinant and plasma-based therapies.
+Certain competitors are developing other hemophilia therapies, including gene-based therapies.
+In 2022, the FDA approved the first gene therapy for hemophilia B, and in 2023, the FDA approved the first gene therapy for hemophilia A. These developments could also affect sales of our recombinant and plasma-based therapies.
 Increased competition from new products or therapies could similarly affect our other products.